-Figure 2 also shows a third plot, the plot of a refined HOL estimator, denoted by $HOL_r$ , which we develop in §4.
-Clearly, it eliminates the time lag; visually the $HOL_r$ plot falls on top of the actual delays.
-The ratio of the average squared errors $ASE(HOL)/ASE(HOL_r)$ , defined in §3 below, is about 95 in Figure 2.
-(If we would reduce the relative amplitude from 0.5 to 0.1, then the ratio would be only 1.3; it then requires careful analysis to see the improvement provided by $HOL_r$ over HOL; see Ibrahim and Whitt (2009c) for the plot.)
+Figure 2 also shows a third plot, the plot of a refined HOL estimator, denoted by HOL_r , which we develop in section 4.
+Clearly, it eliminates the time lag; visually the HOL_r plot falls on top of the actual delays.
+The ratio of the average squared errors ASE(HOL)/ASE(HOL_r), defined in section 3, is about 95 in Figure 2.
+(If we would reduce the relative amplitude from 0.5 to 0.1, then the ratio would be only 1.3; it then requires careful analysis to see the improvement provided by HOL_r over HOL; see Ibrahim and Whitt [2009c] for the plot.)

-In this paper, we not only show that HOL may not be an effective estimator with timevarying arrivals, particularly when the system alternates between phases of underload and overload, but we also develop refinements of the HOL estimator that remain effective for timevarying arrival rates.
+In this paper, we not only show that HOL may not be an effective estimator with time-varying arrivals, particularly when the system alternates between phases of underload and overload, but we also develop refinements of the HOL estimator that remain effective for time-varying arrival rates.
 Through analysis and simulation, we show that these new estimators perform remarkably well with time-varying arrival rates, far better than HOL.

-However, the improved performance of the refined HOL estimators comes at the expense of exploiting more information about the system, such as the arrival rate, the number of servers and the mean service time.
-That requirement greatly reduces the advantage over queue-length-based delay estimators.
-Indeed, our strategy for obtaining the refined HOL estimators involves two steps: (i) representing or approximating the expected conditional delay given the queue length, and (ii) estimating the queue length, given the observed HOL delay and the model parameters.
-Hence, the refined HOL estimators are valuable only when the queue length is not known.
-However, such cases are not uncommon, as in Web chat and ticket queues, when we directly observe arrivals and service completions, but not the queue, because we do not observe customer abandonments.
+However, the improved performance of the refined HOL estimators comes at the expense of exploiting more information about the system, such as the arrival rate, the number of servers, and the mean service time.
+That requirement greatly reduces the advantage over QL-based delay estimators.
+Indeed, our strategy for obtaining the refined HOL estimators involves two steps: (i) representing or approximating the expected conditional delay given the QL and (ii) estimating the QL, given the observed HOL delay and the model parameters.
+Hence, the refined HOL estimators are valuable only when the QL is not known.
+However, such cases are not uncommon, as in web chat and ticket queues, when we directly observe arrivals and service completions, but not the queue, because we do not observe customer abandonments.